mz-700/ST-401-mz700-128K-sram-8K-rom/readme.md

 This is a paged SRAM/ROM board designed for the Sharp MZ-700, and it requires the [Sharp MZ-700 Backplane expansion board](https://github.com/mz-700/mz700-backplane).

 There are 3 versions of this board, each functionning similarly, with the lastest version offering additional features detailed in the branch`readme.md` file.

-The 3 branches are:

-- `128K`: This branch.
-A 8KB ROM + 128KB SRAM board.
+This one is the 128K version: 8KB ROM + 128KB SRAM board.
-- [`512K`](https://github.com/mz-700/mz700-sram-rom/tree/512K): Same board with 512KB SRAM
-- [`dual512K`](https://github.com/mz-700/mz700-sram-rom/tree/dual-512K): Same board with 512KB Flash ROM+512 KB SRAM.

-The dual512K board is a bit different.
-There is a specific `readme.md` in the branch page that describes the differences.

 #### How does it work? ####